HarryCreation/Python/README.md

 ##
 All Version Requirement are added in Requirement.txt so just run below code in your  v-Environment
--------pip install -r requirement.txt after running of above code all the required pip library will install in your v-Environment.
+-------pip install -r requirement.txt
+------------------after running of this code all the required pip library will install in your v-Environment.

 ## GIT